Packed voters and cracked voters: Abstract

 \section{Abstract}

 The actions of packing and cracking are central to the construction of gerrymandered district plans.
 The US Supreme Court opinion in \emph{Gill \emph{v.}\ Whitford} makes clear that vote dilution arguments require showing that individual voters have been packed or cracked.
-Our primary goal in this article is to give precise definitions of what it means for a voter to be packed or cracked and to then illustrate these definitions with a concrete example.
-Two observations which are not new, but nonetheless important, are that 1) the determination of whether a voter has been packed or cracked requires a comparator plan and 2) the answer one gets depends heavily on the comparator plan chosen.
+In this article we provide precise definitions of what it means for a voter to be packed or cracked.
+These definitions, which depend crucially on the existence of at least one comparator plan, are illustrated using a simple hypothetical example.
+We also explore who might be considered packed or cracked for congressional plans in Maryland and North Carolina, and for the current state assembly plan in Wisconsin.